I’ve maxed out my TFSA and RRSP. Now what?

 · Some Canadian dividend paying stocks.

-· Some U.S. dividend paying stocks but more and more over time U.S. ETFs.
+· Some U.S. dividend paying stocks and/or ETFs.

 · Canadian dividend paying stocks to tax advantage of the dividend tax credit when I’m not working in a few years.

-Now, you’ll notice I have no bonds or GICs or lots of foreign equity above.
+Now, you’ll notice I have no bonds or GICs above.

-I also don’t own any bonds or GICs because bond yields are terrible now (and likely will be for decades to come…) and I am very fortunate to have a workplace pension that is essentially a big bond.
+Well, I/we don’t own any bonds or GICs not just because bond yields are terrible now but more importantly, I am very fortunate to have a workplace pension that is essentially a big bond.
 So, I figure to maximize my portfolio returns I might as well own equities over bonds long-term.
 So far, so good.

 Beyond any strategy above, I would further consider this investor to think about owning any Canadian non-dividend paying stocks for growth and/or potentially U.S. non-dividend paying stocks for the same reasons.